DragonSenses/Algorithms/LeetCode/30-substring-with-concatenation-of-all-words/problem.md

 - The string `s` and all `words[i]` consist of lowercase English letters.

 This problem involves identifying the starting indices of substrings within a given string that are composed of concatenations of all words in a given array.
 Each word in the array is of equal length, and the task requires identifying all permutations of these words concatenated together within the string `s`.

+# Sliding Window with Hash Table Counting Approach

+This approach could is named the **"Sliding Window with Hash Table Counting"** emphasizing the main techniques used:
+- **Sliding Window**: We iterate through the string `s` using a window of fixed size (`substringSize`) to check for valid substrings.
+- **Hash Table Counting**: We use a hash table to keep track of the count of each word and efficiently verify the presence and frequency of words in the substring.

+This method captures both the sliding window mechanism for traversing the string and the use of hash table data structures for quick lookups and counting.